asylumexp/odin-server-torbox/README.md

 - Trakt API credentials
 - TMDB API key
 - A working Jackett server
+  - Make sure you have some good indexers set up
 - At least one of:
   - RealDebrid Account
   - AllDebrid API_KEY